- There is no religion higher than Truth -

-We are currently only running Zoom online study meetings for Members and Associate Members
+We are currently running Zoom online study meetings for Members and Associate Members

-For further information please contact us - see above.
+For further information please contact us, preferably by email - see above.

 We were founded 1914, and are the local branch of The Theosophical Society in England, (having its International headquarters at Adyar, India).
 We welcome all those who are serious in wishing to know the Ancient Wisdon as it is set out in the writings of Helena Blavatsky, her contemporaries, and those who are consistent with these original teachings.
 We run regular study groups and introductory meetings.
 Contact Torbay LodgeSee also the websites of: